Gleadless Valley Regeneration

 What's happening in the Valley

-Big things are happening in Gleadless Valley – and the local community is at the heart of it all.
+Big things are happening in Gleadless Valley – and the local community is at the heart of it all

-The Gleadless Valley Regeneration Programme is now gathering pace, with refresh plans being developed to improve homes, green spaces, local facilities, and job opportunities – all shaped by the people who live and work in the area.Originally launched in 2022 and led by Sheffield City Council’s Regeneration Team, the project is all about long-term change driven by local voices.
-A major milestone was reached in August 2024 when the Council’s Strategy & Resources Committee gave the green light to review and refresh the original masterplan, unlocking the next exciting chapter for the Valley.
+Originally launched in 2022 and led by Sheffield City Council’s Regeneration Team, the project is all about long-term change driven by local voices.
+A major milestone was reached in August 2024 when the Leader of the Council apologised for the uncertainty residents had experienced through delays in delivering the masterplan and the Council’s Strategy & Resources Committee gave the green light to review and refresh the original masterplan, unlocking the next exciting chapter for the Valley.

-At the centre of this new phase is the Regeneration Delivery Plan – a bold and practical roadmap for the next five to ten years.
-It’s being developed to turn shared ambitions into real-life improvements across three key neighbourhood centres: Newfield Green, Gaunt and Hemsworth, and Herdings.
+A New Beginning: The Regeneration PlanAt the centre of this new phase is the Regeneration Plan – a bold and practical roadmap for the next ten years.
+It’s being developed to turn shared ambitions into real-life projects to transform the valley.
+It will:

 - Set out clear priorities and timeframes for improvements to homes, public spaces, and local services